mangalnathanvg/DotaWeb/README.md

   - Detailed explanation of heroes, abilities and items from a noob's point of view.

  # Contribute
-  - You can contribute in the development of this website or use it as a template for any nefarious purpose.
-(I dont care......)
+  - You can contribute in the development of this website.
   - Fork or download the repository contents.

   - Install dependencies